-Czech clients can be checked in the ARES system, see
+Czech businesses can be checked in the ARES system, see

 How to find ICO and other sro company / trade license (živnostenský list) data

-VAT of foreign clients based in the EU can be checked here: VIES VAT number validation
+VAT of foreign businesses based in the EU can be checked here: VIES VAT number validation

 30 day Period for VAT paymentsIf you have to pay VAT for a period, you need to pay within 30 days of the VAT filing data, which is always the 25th of the month following the period (for quarterly filing 25.04.2013, 25.07.2013, 25.10.2013 and 25.01.2014).

 Likewise, the tax office has the obligation to return the VAT on your bank account within 30 days after filing date.
 However, usually for the first period after registration, and/or in case the tax office wants to investigate your VAT return further, this 30-day period may not be met.